 - Mix all ingredients, and season with salt, cumin, oil, and lemon juice.
 Correct the

 seasoning to taste.
 Refrigerate several hours before serving to allow all ingredients to

 incorporate well, or a day or two ahead of time.

 - Decorate and serve with packaged Scoop Corn Chips, or home-made pita crackers.

 - Generally, I prepare and store my own cumin.
 I buy the whole seeds, roast them in a skillet to

 bring out the full fragrance, grind them finely in a coffee grinder, and store them in a tightly

-- In case you want to avoid using cans, find the instructions of cooking dry Fava beans here.
+- If you want to avoid using cans, find the instructions to cook dry Fava beans here.